Analysis | Fact-checking Trump’s call to the Georgia secretary of state

 “In Pennsylvania, they had well over 200,000 more votes than they had people voting.”

 Another debunked statement, based on a misunderstanding of an incomplete voter registration database, which was missing numbers for some of the most populous counties in the state.
-“To put it simply, this so-called analysis was based on incomplete data,” said Pennsylvania’s Department of State, which labeled the claim “obvious misinformation.”
+“To put it simply, this so-called analysis was based on incomplete data,” said Pennsylvania’s Department of State, which labeled the claim as “obvious misinformation.”

 “She got you to sign a totally unconstitutional agreement, which is a disastrous agreement.
 You can’t check signatures.
 I can’t imagine you’re allowed to do harvesting, I guess, in that agreement.”